 There are educational websites that offer articles, videos, and all sorts of aids that claim to have tips for traders.

-There are quite a few prop trading companies out there, and websites that offer articles, videos and all sorts of aids that claim to have tips for traders, and the topic of your trading environment is one that you can very easily find in between those articles, but if you look closely enough you’ll see that nearly all of those lists contain the exact same tips & tricks, ordered differently, written differently and with varying messages, but still – the same advice, just using a different voice.
+The topic of your trading environment is one that you can easily find in those articles.
+Still, if you look closely enough, you’ll see that nearly all of those lists contain the same tips & tricks, ordered differently, written differently, and with varying messages, but still – the same advice, just using a different voice.

-But here’s the thing – none of those things have ANYTHING to do with any trader daily routine or their trading environment, they all have a lot to do with technical ability to trade successfully, or the ability to preserve against catastrophic breakdowns that prevent a trader from profiting and the need to have backups that are safe and free from any chance of contamination.
+But here’s the thing – none of those things have ANYTHING to do with any trader’s daily routine or their trading environment.
+Instead, they all have a lot to do with the technical ability to trade successfully, preserve against catastrophic breakdowns that prevent a trader from profiting, and the need to have backups that are safe and free from any chance of contamination.

 So now that we know what isn’t a part of your actual environment and routine, let’s take a look at what is, or what can and should be a part of it:

 All Of The Above Combined = Trading Routine